Sabrage: Champagne sword

 A champagne sword (sabre à champagne) is an instrument specially made for sabrage.
-Some swords have short blades, around 30 cm long and resemble large knives, although others have longer blades.
+Some swords have short blades, around 30 cm long nd resemble large knives, although others have longer blades.
 The edges of the blade used should be blunt; a sharpened edge is unnecessary because in sabrage it is the impact that is important.
 If using a sword with a sharp blade then the flat blunt back of the blade is used.
 A champagne bottle can be opened with a spoon, the edge of a modern mobile phone or other similar items using the same method.

 The bottle neck is held at an angle of approximately 20 degrees and the sword is cast down on it.
 The experienced sommelier can open the bottle with little loss of champagne.
 However, it is advised to allow a small flow in order to wash away any loose shards of glass that may be adhering to the neck.
 The first glass poured should also be checked for small glass shards.